dreisigmeyer/dat_to_xml/README.md

 USPTO dat files for granted patents 1971-2001 are converted to XML documents.
+See also the README for **shared_python_code**.

 ## Python environment
 This was designed using a standard Anaconda Python 3 installation: